CertiK Extends Security Partnership With OKX

-New York, NY, June 26, 2023 (GLOBE NEWSWIRE) -- CertiK, the global leader in blockchain security, is excited to announce the successful completion of a security audit for OKX's implementation of the BRC-20 token standard.
+New York , June 26, 2023 (GLOBE NEWSWIRE) -- CertiK, the global leader in blockchain security, is excited to announce the successful completion of a security audit for OKX's implementation of the BRC-20 token standard.
 This is a significant step in bringing Ordinals to the Bitcoin blockchain, a milestone in the crypto and blockchain industry.

 OKX, one of the world’s largest cryptocurrency exchanges, is reaffirming its commitment to the foundational roots of the crypto revolution - Bitcoin, and is set to catalyze innovation in the realm of BRC-20 transaction indexing on the Bitcoin blockchain.
 This forward-thinking initiative is an embodiment of OKX's dedication to fostering a truly decentralized free market.